asyncapi/EDAVisualiser/README.md

 ## Installation

-Run this command to install the visualiser in your project:
+Run this command to install the visualizer in your project:

 ```bash
 npm install @lagoni/edavisualiser
 ```

 ## Contributors ✨

-Thanks goes to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):
+Thanks go to these wonderful people ([emoji key](https://allcontributors.org/docs/en/emoji-key)):

 <!-- ALL-CONTRIBUTORS-LIST:START - Do not remove or modify this section -->
 <!-- prettier-ignore-start -->